IJSComplexMatter/dtmm/doc/tutorial.rst

 Color Conversion
 ----------------

 In this tutorial, you will learn how to transform specter to RGB colors using `CIE 1931`_ standard observer color matching function (see `CIE 1931`_ wiki pages for details on XYZ color space).
-You will learn how to define the light source specter and compare the simulated data with experiments (images obtained by a color camera).
-First, we will go through some basics, but you can skip this part and go directly to :ref:`custom-light-source`
+You will learn how to define the light source specter and compare the simulated data with experiments (images obtained by a color or a monochrome camera).
+First, we will go through some basics, but you can skip this part and go directly to :ref:`custom-light-source` or :ref:`monochrome-cameras`.

 Background
 ++++++++++